alfonsocv12/bottle-cors-plugin/readme.rst

 bottle-cors-plugin
 ==================

-The most easy way to implement cors on your bottle py web application
+The easiest way to implement cors on your bottle py web application

 Installing the plugin
 ---------------------